concept-graphs/concept-graphs/README.md

 ### Set up LLaVA (used for scene graph generation)

 Follow the instructions on the [LLaVA repo](https://github.com/haotian-liu/LLaVA) to set it up.
 You also need to prepare the LLaVA checkpoints and save them to `$LLAVA_MODEL_PATH`.
-We have tested with `LLaVA-7B-v0` but later versions should also work.
+We have tested with model checkpoint `LLaVA-7B-v0` and [LLaVA code](https://github.com/haotian-liu/LLaVA) at this [commit](https://github.com/haotian-liu/LLaVA/commit/8fc54a09a6be74b2abd913c468fb3d42ae826194).
+LLaVA codebase at later commits may require some adaptations.

 ```bash
 # Set the env variables as follows (change the paths accordingly)